-Second in a series of interviews with people working the so-called graveyard shift, Cordelia Fellowes speaks to Ben, who was a radio presenter for 10 years and has been a light sleeper ever since…
+Second in a series of interviews with people working the night shift, Cordelia Fellowes speaks to Ben, who was a radio presenter for 10 years.
+He gained weight, developed IBS and has been a light sleeper ever since…

 Ben, 42, worked nights at an international broadcasting company for ten years.
 This is his story: